cosmos/cosmos-sdk/docs/spec/store/README.md

 # Store

-The store package defines the interfaces, types and abstractions for Cosmos SDK modules to read and write to merkleized state within a Cosmos SDK application.
+The store package defines the interfaces, types and abstractions for Cosmos SDK modules to read and write to Merkleized state within a Cosmos SDK application.
 The store package provides many primitives for developers to use in order to work with both state storage and state commitment.
 Below we describe the various abstractions.